-In modern PET imaging, CT has replaced Ge-68 for the transmission scan.
-The increased use of CT escalates the risk of radiation exposure for patients (Einstein et al., 2007), and acquisition protocols need to be optimized according to the As Low As Reasonably Achievable (ALARA) philosophy.
+In modern positron emission tomography (PET) imaging, computed tomography (CT) has replaced Ge-68 for the transmission scan.
+The increased use of CT escalates the risk of radiation exposure for patients (Einstein et al 2007), and acquisition protocols need to be optimized according to the as low as reasonably achievable philosophy.
 The drawback of the helical CT (HCT) is the higher radiation dose as compared to Ge-68.
-Additionally, CT images are usually a snapshot of a respiration cycle, while PET scans are results of average of respiratory cycles.
+Additionally, CT images are usually a snapshot of a respiration cycle, while PET scans are the results of the average of respiratory cycles.
 The temporal difference between the scans often introduces misalignment artifacts in PET images.

-These misalignments especially introduce misleading tumor locations, volumes and standardized uptake values (SUV) in diagnosing thoracic cancer and radiation treatment planning (Beyer et al., 2004; Charron et al., 2000; Chin et al., 2003; Kinahan et al., 2003; Lardinois et al., 2003; Schöder et al., 2003; Schwaiger et al., 2005; Townsend et al., 2004; Zaidi and Hasegawa, 2003).
-Reducing the mismatch between HCT and PET in PET/CT via cine average CT (CACT) technique has been proposed (Cook et al., 2007; Dawood et al., 2009; Pan et al., 2005).
+These misalignments especially introduce misleading tumor locations, volumes and standardized uptake values (SUVs) in diagnosing thoracic cancer and in radiation treatment planning (Beyer et al 2004, Charron et al 2000, Chin et al 2003, Kinahan et al 2003, Lardinois et al 2003, Schöder et al 2003, Schwaiger et al 2005, Townsend et al 2004, Zaidi and Hasegawa 2003).
+Reducing the mismatch between HCT and PET in PET/CT via the cine average CT (CACT) technique has been proposed (Cook et al 2007, Dawood et al 2009, Pan et al 2005).
 One concern is that its radiation dose is relatively high.

-We previously described the use of the optical flow method (OFM), a deformable image registration algorithm, to register the CT pairs from different time phases and to provide a tissue motion map (Guerrero et al., 2004; Zhang et al., 2008).
+We previously described the use of the optical flow method (OFM), a deformable image registration algorithm, to register the CT pairs from different time phases and to provide a tissue motion map (Guerrero et al 2004, Zhang et al 2008).
 With this motion map, CT images representing the mid-phases of a respiratory cycle can be obtained by interpolation.

-In this study, we develop and evaluate the feasibility of using interpolated average CT (IACT), generated from the end- expiration and inspiration phases of the cine CT and interpolated phases using deformable image registration, for attenuation correction (AC) purpose.
-We also assess the potential dose reduction of using IACT.
+In this study, we develop and evaluate the feasibility of using interpolated average CT (IACT), generated from the end-expiration and -inspiration phases of cine CT and interpolated phases using deformable image registration, for the purpose of attenuation correction (AC).
+We also assess the potential dose reduction by using IACT.